 If an allegation is found to be unsupported but has been submitted in good faith, no further formal action, other than informing all involved parties, will be taken.
 The proceedings of an inquiry, including the identity of the respondent, will be held in strict confidence to protect the parties involved.
 Documentation of each inquiry shall be maintained by the vice provost for research for a period of three (3) years from the date of the report.
 To the extent required by federal law, copies shall be provided to authorized personnel of federal agencies sponsoring research upon request.
 If confidentiality is breached, the institution will take steps to minimize the damage to reputations that may result from inaccurate reports.
 Allegations that have not been brought in good faith will lead to disciplinary action.
-The institution will seek to protect the complainant against retaliation; individuals engaging in acts of retaliation or breaching confidentiality will be disciplined.
+The institution or breaching confidentiality will be disciplined.

-3.6.6 Investigation
+2.6.6 Investigation